Child Development Laboratory

-Laboratory preschool for student training, research, and service includes Oregon Head Start Program.
+The OSU Child Development Center (Bates Hall) is a preschool for student training, research and service includes Oregon Head Start Program.

 Exercise Physiology Laboratory

-Major research issues include, but are not limited to:
+Major research issues in the Exercise Physiology Laboratory include, but are not limited to:

 - The effects of exercise on hypertension, lipoprotein levels, glucose tolerance, obesity, and other heart disease risk factors.